Star tour of Münster: Park landscape and moated castles of the Münsterland

 Tour 6: Münster – Sculpture Projects (Cycling 18 km / 11 miles)

 On this route you will experience art in the open.
 The 'Skulptur Projekte' art exhibition takes place in Münster every 10 years.
 Some of the sculptures then become a fixed part of the urban landscape.
 Along with the 'Skulptur Projekte', there are other installations that you can visit today on your tour.
 You start off cycling towards Aasee, a large artificial lake in the centre of Münster with lovely lakeside paths.
 Here you will find the 'Giant Pool Balls' by Claes Oldenburg, perhaps the most well-known work of the Skulptur Projekte.
 Past the Wilhelms-Universität you continue to the promenade, a car-free boulevard laid along the city's old ring of fortifications and which takes you along a shady path once round the city centre.
 It is worth visiting the Friedensaal in the Town Hall, the St. Pauls Dom with the world clock or one of the many museums.

-This tour leads to the Hohe Ward forest area, along the Dortmund-Ems canal and past the Lake Hiltrup.
-The return route is through the Wolbecker Tiergarten nature reserve and a short stretch via the magnificent Weser cycle path.
+This tour leads you along the Dortmund-Ems Canal to the forest area of Hohe Ward and all the way to Hiltruper See.
 The Hohe Ward serves as a local recreation area.
-The way back passes the Drostenhof, a manor house dating from the 16th Century and still owned by the Graf von Merveldt family.
-Follow the picturesque river Werse leading to the gates of Münster.
+Shady paths lead through the nature reserve of Wolbecker Tiergarten all the way to the stunningly beautiful Werserradweg (cycling trail).
+The way back passes the Drostenhof, a manor house dating back to the 16th century.
+On the way back, you will follow the picturesquely woven river Werse leading to the gates of Münster.
 After a short detour Lütkenbeck, it is back to the hotel.